CyborgCodeSyndicate/roa-libraries/ui-interactor-test-framework-adapter/README.md

 - Per your requirement, the example demonstrates the `get...()` syntax.

 ### Step 4 - AppUiService as facade and component usage
 This module provides you the ability to define an application-specific façade, `AppUiService`, extending `UiServiceFluent`.
-It centralizes UI component services and provides a cohesive, readable DSL.
+It centralizes UI component services and provides a cohesive, readable DSL. (**Note: `AppUiService` is not part of `ui-interactor-test-framework-adapter` module, it's shown here as an example pattern you can implement in your project**)

 - AppUiService (example):
 ```java